 The Los Angeles Regional Water Quality Control Board has not adopted an Implementation Plan or a compliance schedule for the toxic pollutants addressed by the Santa Monica Bay Toxics TMDL.
-Therefore, Responsible Dischargers are required to achieve compliance with the WLAs upon the effective date of this General Permit.
+Therefore, Responsible Dischargers are required to achieve compliance with the waste load allocations upon the effective date of this General Permit.

 xv.
 San Diego Creek and Newport Bay Toxics TMDL ,

 The U.S. EPA adopted the San Diego Creek and Newport Bay Toxics TMDL on June 14, 2002, to address the impairments of San Diego Creek and Newport Bay due to cadmium, chlordane, chlorpyrifos, chromium, copper, DDT, diazinon, dieldrin, lead, mercury, polychlorinated biphenyls (PCBs), selenium, toxaphene, and zinc.
-However, the Santa Ana Regional Water Quality Control Board adopted a separate Revised Organochlorine Compounds (chlordane, DDT, dieldrin, PCBs, and toxaphene) TMDL on July 15, 2011 which revises the loading capacities in the U.S. EPA TMDL based on an updated impairment assessment.
+However, the Santa Ana Regional Water Quality Control Board adopted a separate Revised Organochlorine Compounds (chlordane, DDT, dieldrin, PCBs, and toxaphene) TMDL on July 15, 2011, which revises the loading capacities in the U.S. EPA TMDL based on an updated impairment assessment.
 For the purpose of this General Permit and factsheet, both TMDLs will be addressed as a single San Diego Creek and Newport Bay Toxics TMDL.

 Source Analysis

-The San Diego Creek and Newport Bay Toxics TMDL provides source analyses specific to the pollutant categories: metals, organochlorine compounds, chromium and mercury.
+The San Diego Creek and Newport Bay Toxics TMDL provides source analyses specific to the pollutant categories: metals, organochlorine compounds, chromium, and mercury.
 These pollutants are known to adsorb or adhere to sediment which are transported through the watershed via soil erosion and runoff.
 Surface runoff from natural background and man-made contributions are estimated to be the largest source of metals within San Diego Creek and its tributaries.
 The largest source of dissolved metals (except copper) to Upper and Lower Newport Bay are thought to be freshwater-borne loads from San Diego Creek.
 Likewise, the main source of continual loadings of organochlorine pollutants to the Newport Bay watershed is also attributed to erosion of surface soils or in-stream sediments, primarily from San Diego Creek.
 Construction activities have the potential to exacerbate erosion within the watershed, therefore construction sites covered under this General Permit are considered Responsible Dischargers.

 Chlorpyrifos, chromium, diazinon, dieldrin, mercury, and selenium are not translated for this General Permit as construction stormwater discharges are not identified as sources of these pollutants.

-WLA Translation
+Waste Load Allocation Translation

-The San Diego Creek and Newport Bay Toxics TMDL assigns waste load allocations (WLAs) for various metals (cadmium, copper, lead, and zinc) and organochlorine compounds (chlordane, DDT, PCBs, and toxaphene) to Responsible Dischargers to be met at the site’s discharge location(s) for dischargers into Newport Bay or San Diego Creek and its tributaries.
-The following list details the water bodies and their associated pollutants with assigned WLAs:
+The San Diego Creek and Newport Bay Toxics TMDL assigns waste load allocations for various metals (cadmium, copper, lead, and zinc) and organochlorine compounds (chlordane, DDT, PCBs, and toxaphene) to Responsible Dischargers to be met at the site’s discharge location(s) for dischargers into Newport Bay or San Diego Creek and its tributaries.
+The following list details the water bodies and their associated pollutants with assigned waste load allocations:

 1) San Diego Creek: cadmium, copper, lead, zinc, DDT, and toxaphene

-The San Diego Creek and Newport Bay Toxics TMDL assigns concentration-based WLAs for cadmium, copper, lead, and zinc to the category “Other NPDES permittees” which includes Responsible Dischargers in addition to seven other NPDES permits.
-The TMDL does not specifically identify construction stormwater dischargers as a major source of metals to the impaired waterbodies or divide the WLAs between permitted dischargers.
-Furthermore, the TMDL includes an option for the Water Boards to conduct a permit-specific analysis to divide the WLAs; however, conducting the analysis on a discharge flow, volume, and timing basis is not aligned with the framework of this General Permit.
+The San Diego Creek and Newport Bay Toxics TMDL assigns concentration-based waste load allocations for cadmium, copper, lead, and zinc to the category “Other NPDES permittees” which includes Responsible Dischargers in addition to seven other NPDES permits.
+The TMDL does not specifically identify construction stormwater dischargers as a major source of metals to the impaired waterbodies or divide the waste load allocations between permitted dischargers.
+Furthermore, the TMDL includes an option for the Water Boards to conduct a permit-specific analysis to divide the waste load allocations; however, conducting the analysis on a discharge flow, volume, and timing basis is not aligned with the framework of this General Permit.